jjuup/X-39/README.md

 # X-39
 Profiles and Macros for the X-39 Gaming Mouse (E-Yoozo)

-# E-YOOSO X-39 Macro Pack
+# E-YOOSO X-39 Shortcuts & Macros

 A collection of profiles, macros and tools for the **E-YOOSO X-39 Gaming Mouse**.